We are currently looking to recruit for the following paid positions:

 If you are interested in any of our advertised paid positions, after having looked at the job description and person specifications, please complete and return an application form:

 West Dunbartonshire CAB is aware of its obligations under data protection regulations and is committed to processing your information securely and transparently.
-It is important that you read our Privacy Notice so that you are aware of how and why we are using your data.
+It is important that you read our Applicant Privacy Notice so that you are aware of how and why we are using your data.

 About Us